Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 - Mobile, desktop, and tablet scalable.

+- User can purchase video plans and view them on profile.

-- User can add/edit/delete films and books on the site database.
+- Superuser can add/edit/delete products on the site or through Django.

 # Technology Used

 ## Languages

-- HTML
+The following technologies have been used to achieve this project:

+- HTML was used as the main writing language of this project.
-- CSS
+- CSS was used for styling.
-- Javascript
-- Python
+- JavaScript
+    - Jquery is used for simplifying JavaScript.
-- Jinja
+- Jinja was utilized for templating Python in Django.

 ## Frameworks, Libraries, Websites & Programs Used

 - [W3schools](https://www.w3schools.com/): This site provided many useful templates in their lessons.

-- [Materialize](https://www.materializecss.com/): Very helpful framework for figuring out initial design.
+- [Bootstrap](https://www.bootstrap.com/): Very helpful framework for figuring out initial design.

-    - Jquery: Provided helpful code for navbar.

 - [FontAwesome](https://fontawesome.com/): Provided icons for certain features.